So it's become apparent that there's something wrong with modern morality.

 The course is about timeless wisdom about the good life.

-So it's a it's it's a huge course.
+So it's a huge course.

-And I'm talking about ancient Greek uh ethics from Homer and Hesiod in the pre-philosophical world down to Plotinus in the third century AD.
+And I'm talking about ancient Greek ethics from Homer and Hesiod in the pre-philosophical world down to Plotinus in the third century AD.

 So definitely check this out.

-This is something that I've been working for about a year, as I said before, and it's something that as Carl says, it works.
+This is something that I've been working for about a year, as I said before.

 It's time-tested wisdom.

-It's only lately that people are turning their back to it for for some reason, basically with no other reason, it's uh political and ideological and civilizational subversion.
+It's only lately that people are turning their back to it for some reason.

 So the webinar is free.